jaysylvester/citizen/README.md

       descriptor: 'My-Clever-Article-Title'
     }

+The `context` argument contains any output that's been generated by the request up to this point.
+There are various events that can populate this argument with content and directives, which are then passed to your controller so you can access that content or see what directives have been set by previous events.
+More on this later.

+The `emitter` argument is the method by which the controller lets the server know that it's done with its tasks and ready to render the result.
+The emitter should emit a "ready" event when the controller has accomplished its task.
+This lets the server know it's okay to proceed.

-Using these parameters, I can retrieve the article content from the model, add it to the view context, and pass the context back to the server:
+Using the above URL parameters, I can retrieve the article content from the model and pass it back to the server:

     // article controller